Jackie Sumell: Solitary Gardens

 Sumell embarked on another major project entitled the Solitary Gardens.
 This is a public art project created to protest solitary confinement and serve as an alternative land use.
 Sumell invites viewers to imagine a landscape without prisons.

 The project uses the tools of prison abolition, permaculture, and alternative education to facilitate unexpected exchanges between persons in solitary confinement and volunteer communities on the "outside."
 The six-foot-by-nine-foot Solitary Gardens are built to the size of a US solitary cell and are "gardened" by prisoners through written exchanges with volunteers.
-Sumell (and other advocates of reform) suggests that the over-representation of African-American men in prison is one of the outcomes of the history of many of the United States as slave societies.
-Solitary Gardens will be constructed from the historic commodities of the South, worked by slaves: sugarcane, cotton and indigo.
+Sumell (and other advocates of reform) suggest that the over-representation of African-American men in prison is one of the outcomes of the history of many of the United States as slave societies.
+Solitary Gardens will be constructed from the historic commodities of the South, worked by slaves: sugarcane, cotton, and indigo.
 It intends to show that slavery continues in another form.
 The project has been supported financially by the Nathan Cummings Foundation, Eyebeam NYC, New Orleans Redevelopment Authority (NORA) and the Robert Rauschenberg Foundation.
 Sumell still intends to build Herman's House in New Orleans, where Wallace spent his childhood and early adulthood before incarceration.